-- Build a positive working relationship with all participants and colleagues to identify needs and concerns; clarify rules as needed.
+- Build a positive working relationship with all participants in order to identify needs and concerns, clarify rules, provide information, referrals, and peer support.

 - Ensure adequate supervision of children by parents/guardians.

-- Document and report all significant problems or incidents.
+- Investigate and address problems that arise and facilitate conflict resolution.
+Document and report all significant problems or incidents.
 Report safety issues immediately.

 - Assist in developing and revising policies and procedures for the program as needed.

-- Other duties as assigned by the Project Home Director.
+- Other duties as assigned by your direct supervisor or the Project Home Director.

-- Be interested in working in a family social service program setting; knowledge of local resources preferred.
+- Proven experience in family social service programming, with knowledge of local resources preferred.

-- Demonstrate respect for diversity and ability to work with and relate to people in a multi-cultural environment.
+- Possess an acceptance and respect for cultural and faith diversity.
+Ability to work with and relate to people in a multi-cultural, educational environment.

-- Be honest, dependable, and professional at all times; maintain personal/professional boundaries.
+- Must be honest, dependable, and professional at all times; experience maintaining personal/professional boundaries.

-- Exercise patience, understanding, creativity, and fairness with participants; manage personal stress constructively.
+- Must exercise patience, understanding, creativity, and fairness with participants; manage personal stress constructively.

-- Be able to lift 20 lbs., perform basic cleaning tasks, and climb stairs regularly.
+- Must be able to lift 40 lbs. and climb stairs regularly.

-- Have a personal commitment to the mission of Interfaith Action of Greater Saint Paul.
+- Personal commitment to the mission of Interfaith Action of Greater Saint Paul.